hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-avado.md

 To set up your AVADO Node, follow the instructions that came with the box.
 If you have a HOPR PC Node, it will come with HOPR pre-installed.
 All you have to do is download the HOPR client to start interacting with your node!

 :::caution Warning
-Please delete any old packages as necessary; make sure to withdraw your funds before doing so.
+Please withdraw all your funds and delete the old package before installing a new one.
 :::

 ## Installing the HOPR client